bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :widths: 25, 50, 50, 100

-   "url", "Link to documentation on the web for the tool.", "URL", "1 only" "type", "Type of documentation that is linked to.", "enum (Table XXX)", "1 only" "comment", "Comment about the documentation.", "xs:token (restriction)", "0 or more" "isAvailable", "Used (with value of "Not available") when documentation of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"
+   "url", "Link to documentation on the web for the tool.", "URL", "1 only" "type", "Type of documentation that is linked to.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#id60>`_)", "1 only"
+   "comment", "Comment about the documentation.", "xs:token (restriction)", "0 or more" "isAvailable", "Used (with value of "Not available") when documentation of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"